ghyde/quotes/_posts/2014-10-14-magic-and-time.md

 ---
 {% include JB/setup %}

-"Sometimes magic is just someone spending more time on something than anyone else might reasonably expect."
+Sometimes magic is just someone spending more time on something than anyone else might reasonably expect.